ngjance/bank_churn/README.md

 Cluster 1 (Spenders): Less than 52k balance, average balance of 1.7k, mostly holds only 1 product and max 2 products

-Cluster 2 (Working Women): Female, minimum balance of 52k, maximum 230k balance, average balance of 120k, mostly holds only 1 product and max 2 products
+Cluster 2 (Working Females): Female, minimum balance of 52k, maximum 230k balance, average balance of 120k, mostly holds only 1 product and max 2 products

 Cluster 3 (Young Singles): Average balance 87k, 25% of the group has zero balance, 50% of the group has more than 100k balance, mostly holds at least 3 product and max 4 products
 <br><br>